jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/miller/index.md

 ## Mitigation

-An updated version of Badaso is available at the vendor page.
+An updated version of RushBet is available at the vendor page.

 ## Credits